VBF vs. GGF Higgs with Full-Event Deep Learning: Towards a Decay-Agnostic Tagger: Sample Preparation

 \section{Sample Preparation}

-We use \textsc{Madgraph5\_aMC@NLO} 2.7.3~\cite{Alwall:2014hca} with parton distribution functions (PDFs) of \textsc{CT10}~\cite{Lai:2010vv} to generate Higgs plus up to three jets events starting from $pp$ collisions at $\sqrt{s} = 14$~TeV.
+We use \textsc{Madgraph5\_aMC@NLO} 2.7.3~\cite{Alwall:2014hca} (MG5) with parton distribution functions (PDFs) of \textsc{CT10}~\cite{Lai:2010vv} to generate Higgs plus up to three jets events starting from $pp$ collisions at $\sqrt{s} = 14$~TeV.
 The additional jets are matched using the MLM matching scheme with parameters $xqcut=30~\text{GeV}$ and $qcut=45~\text{GeV}$.
 For VBF we just use tree-level MG5, while for GGF we use a model generated by \textsc{FeynRules} 2.3.33~\cite{Alloul:2013bka} following the effective vertex method.

-The samples are then showered and hadronized by \textsc{Pythia 8.244}~\cite{Sjostrand:2014zea,2006}, and finally passed through the \textsc{Delphes 3.4.2}~\cite{deFavereau:2013fsa} fast detector simulation.
-The detector configuration in \textsc{Delphes} is based upon the default ATLAS card, while the inputs of the jet cluster module are EFlow objects instead of the default Tower objects.
+The samples are then showered and hadronized by \textsc{Pythia 8.245}~\cite{Sjostrand:2014zea,2006}, and finally passed through the \textsc{Delphes 3.4.2}~\cite{deFavereau:2013fsa} fast detector simulation.
+Note that for the showering of VBF we toggle on the local dipole recoil option~\cite{Cabouat:2017rzi} in \textsc{Pythia}, which models the emission of additional jets in a way compatible with QCD~\cite{Hoche:2021mkv,Jager:2020hkz,Konar:2022bgc}.
+This is achieved by specifying \texttt{SpaceShower:pTmaxMatch=2}, \texttt{SpaceShower:dipoleRecoil=on}, \texttt{TimeShower:QEDshowerByL=off}, and \texttt{PDF:lepton=off}.
+Also note that the detector configuration in \textsc{Delphes} is based upon the default ATLAS card, while the inputs of the jet cluster module are EFlow objects instead of the default Tower objects.
 The jet clustering is done by \textsc{FastJet} 3.3.2~\cite{Cacciari:2011ma} using the anti-$k_T$~\cite{Cacciari:2008gp} algorithm with $R=0.4$.
-Jets are required to have $p_T>30$~GeV.
+Jets are required to have $p_T>25$~GeV in the simulation stage.

 In our sample preparation, we let the Higgs decay to two photons and use their invariant mass cut to select the required Higgs production samples.
 Although we generate samples in this particular Higgs decay mode, as discussed in the Introduction, we will demonstrate later that the full-event classifiers trained on low-level inputs are actually agnostic to the Higgs decay products, in that their performance does not suffer when those decay products are removed.